|

 Palmolive dishwashing liquid and rinse well,

 removing all residue.
-This is adequate.
 Never use Lysol or any

 product containing phenol to clean